 Skip to contents

 Visualises where producers in a single condition agree on the direction of signal.
-For each pixel, computes a one-sample t-statistic against zero across producers (mean / (sd / sqrt(N))), then displays the resulting map with a diverging colour palette (positive = agreement on positive signal, negative = agreement on negative signal, zero = no agreement).
-Saturation of the colour is the magnitude of the agreement, not the value of the group-mean CI.
+For each pixel, computes a one-sample t-statistic against zero across producers (mean / (sd / sqrt(N))), then displays the resulting map with a diverging color palette (positive = agreement on positive signal, negative = agreement on negative signal, zero = no agreement).
+Saturation of the color is the magnitude of the agreement, not the value of the group-mean CI.

 Use this to answer "where do producers consistently agree the target trait lives in the face?".
 Pair with the group-mean CI image (raw mask or rendered) to see direction and agreement side by side.